Firearm Relinquishment

 The Judicial Council administers these grant funds and provides technical assistance, training, and information on legal mandates, promising practices, and sample policies, protocols, and procedures.

-The map below highlights the California counties currently engaged in a firearm relinquishment program as of April 2025:
+The map below highlights the California counties currently engaged in Firearms Relinquishment Programs funded by the Judicial Council as of April 2025:

 Image